 - That house is small.

 While both refer to singular nouns, this points to something close to you.
-For instance:
+For instance, this demonstrative adjective examples:

 - Should I wear this blue dress or this red one?